 Some women choose to have an examination even if they are unsure whether or not to file a police report.
 The kit can be kept and frozen so that if they decide to press charges, the evidence is preserved.

-If you are considering a forensic examination, DO NOT wash, shower, douche, or change, wash/brush off your clothes as this will destroy evidence.
+If you are considering a forensic examination, DO NOT wash, shower, or change, your clothes as this will destroy evidence.
 Evidence can be collected up to 48-72 hours after the assault, though normally the earlier the examination, the more evidence will be collected.